rooschu/overwrite-web-layers/README.md

 Schema changes to the published data feature class should not cause any issue with the script or with the newly updated feature layer; however, if a field is removed or renamed, any references to this field in other AGOL objects, such as Web Maps and StoryMaps, may "break."
 ## What you need
+- ArcGIS Pro
+- Python 3.X
+- An ArcGIS Online account with an associated ArcGIS Pro license